gropdf

 See the

-man page which lists the actual value of the font path.
+for the current value of the font search path.

 -

-Only the first occurrence of this file in the font path is read.
+file encountered in the font search path is read.

-the first directory in your font path and add your fonts there.
+to the first directory in the font search path and add your fonts there.

 internalname